IBM/deploy-app-using-tekton-on-kubernetes/README.md

 **Create Pipeline Resource**

-In the example taken for this tutorial, the source code of the application is available in github repository.
+In the example taken for this tutorial, the source code of the application, Dockerfile and deployment configuration is available in github repository at `~/src`.
 Hence, need to create the input pipeline resource to access the git repository.
 To define PipelineResource for git repository, we configure:
 * Resource `type` as git
 * Provide git repository URL as `url`
 * `revision` as name of the branch of the git repository to be used

-The complete YAML file is available at `tekton-pipeline/resources/git.yaml`.
+The complete YAML file is available at `~/tekton-pipeline/resources/git.yaml`.
 Apply the file to the cluster as shown.

 ```
-  cd ~/deploy-app-using-tekton-on-kubernetes/tekton-pipeline
+  cd ~/tekton-pipeline
   kubectl apply -f resources/git.yaml
 ```

 **Create Tasks**

 Task defines the steps of the pipeline.
-To deploy an application to cluster using source code in git repository, we define two tasks here - `build-image-from-source` and `deploy-to-cluster`.
+To deploy an application to cluster using source code in git repository, we define two tasks - `build-image-from-source` and `deploy-to-cluster`.
 In task defintion the parameters used as args are referred as `$(inputs.params.<var_name>)`.

 *Build-image-from-source*